Collage of illustrated school supplies and eyes, symbolizing the struggle of managing narcolepsy and school

 Naps

-Taking a short nap (30 minutes or less) after school and/or during the school day can help recharge your energy and give you renewed focus.1,2
+Napping proves to be the most beneficial school accommodation for young children with narcolepsy.
+Taking a short nap (30 minutes or less) after school and/or during the school day can help recharge a child’s energy and give them renewed focus.1,5

 Getting enough sleep is very important for those with narcolepsy.
-Maintaining a consistent bedtime and waking time, even on weekends, can help you feel most alert.
-It also helps your body to fall asleep and wake more easily.
-Part of getting enough sleep is being selective about your after-school activities.
-Pick one or two activities that you really love, but make sure they do not interfere with your getting enough rest to manage the narcolepsy.1-3
+Maintaining a consistent bedtime and waking time, even on weekends, can help kids with narcolepsy feel most alert.
+It also helps the body to fall asleep and wake more easily.
+Part of getting enough sleep is being selective about your child’s after-school activities.
+Pick 1 or 2 activities that your child really loves, but make sure they do not interfere with your child’s ability to get enough rest.1,5

-As part of your treatment plan, your doctor may prescribe certain medications to help you focus and perform your best academically.
-It may take time to find the right dosage and best times for medication and school work.
-Given time, by paying attention to your patterns and communicating with your doctor you should be able to find the best methods for you to successfully navigate school with narcolepsy.1,2
+As part of your child’s treatment plan, their doctor may prescribe certain medicines to help them focus and perform their best at school.
+It may take time to find the right dosage and the best times for medicine and school work.
+Given time, by paying attention to your child’s patterns and communicating with their doctor, you should be able to find the best methods to successfully navigate school with narcolepsy.1,5

 Join the conversation